-On or before the date of the prospectus accompanying this registration statement, our sponsor and Cantor will separately purchase an aggregate of 500,000 placement units (or 545,000 placement units if the underwriters' over-allotment option is exercised in full).
+On or before the date of the prospectus accompanying this registration statement, our sponsor will purchase 500,000 placement units (or 545,000 placement units if the underwriters' over-allotment option is exercised in full).
 These placement units will be issued pursuant to the exemption from registration contained in Section 4(2) of the Securities Act as they will be sold to "accredited investors" as defined in Rule 501(a) of the Securities Act.
 No underwriting discounts or commissions will be paid with respect to such sales.
-Private placement subscription agreements have been entered into with our sponsor and Cantor in connection with these placement units and copies of such agreements are attached as exhibits to this Registration Statement.
+A private placement subscription agreement has been entered into with our sponsor in connection with these placement units and a copy of the agreement is attached as an exhibit to this Registration Statement.